Want a PinG WA workshop in your community? Please read the below information and complete the workshop request form.

 - Is available from 8am – 4pm on the day of the workshop

-A local caterer/ community group to provide the following for the workshop (we will update on numbers and dietary requests as we get closer to the date):
+A local caterer/ community group to provide the following for the workshop (we will update on numbers and dietary requests closer to the workshop date):

 - Tea and coffee on arrival (sometimes venues provide this as part of their hire), morning tea (10.30am) and lunch (12.30pm)